 ABSTRACT

 Losses usually have greater subjective value (SV) than gains of equal nominal value but often cause a relative deterioration in effortful performance.
 Since losses and gains induce differing approach/avoidance behavioural tendencies, we explored whether incentive type interacted with approach/avoidance motor-sets.
-Alpha- and beta-band event-related desynchronization (ERD) was hypothesised to be weakest when participants expected a loss and prepared an inhibitory motor-set, and strongest when participants expected a gain and prepared an active motor-set.
+Alpha- and beta-band event-related desynchronization (ERD) of cortical oscillations was hypothesised to be weakest when participants expected a loss and prepared an inhibitory motor-set, and strongest when participants expected a gain and prepared an active motor-set.
 It was also hypothesised that effort would modulate reward and motor-set related cortical activation patterns.

 Participants completed a cued Go/NoGo task while expecting a reward (+10p), avoiding a loss (-10p), or receiving no incentive (0p); and while expecting a NoGo cue with a probability of either .75 or .25.
 Premovement alpha- and beta-band EEG power was analysed using the ERD method, and the SV of effort was evaluated using a cognitive effort discounting task.